dr497/serum-academy/content/serum-dex/connect-wallet/_index.en.md

 ## Connect your wallet to Serum

-See our [DEXes list](/en/dex-list) for the list of official DEXes.

-Once you are in Serum DEX, make sure you are on **mainnet-beta** on the top right corner in order to trade real markets.
+Once you are in [Serum DEX](https://bonfida.com/dex), make sure you are on **mainnet-beta** on the top right corner in order to trade real markets.

 ![serum-dex](/images/articles/serum-dex/connect-wallet/serum-dex.png?classes=shadow&width=50pc)